 Employees feel comforted and recognized when their managers and leadership praise their hard work and recognize the effort and time that went into their achievements.
 How can you recognize your workforce?

-- Implement a financial reward for certain achievements.
+- Implement a reward for certain achievements.

 - Ask managers and leadership to recognize employees for their work, no matter the rank.